longevityframework/longevity/manual/subdomain/limitations.md

 - The primary constructor for a shorthand must have a single parameter of a [basic type](basics.html)

-We plan to relax these limitations in the future.
-If you find these limitations to be too cumbersome for you, please let us know!
-Just keep in mind that, whatever possibilities we allow for, longevity must be able to perform the following operations:
+We would like to relax these limitations in the future.
+If you find these limitations to be too cumbersome for you, please let us know what you are trying to do, and we will see what we can to do help.
+Just keep in mind that, whatever possibilities we allow for, longevity has the following requirements:

+- The set of properties that an entity contains must be clearly defined
-- Retrieve a property value from an entity instance
+- We must be able to retrieve a property value from an entity instance
-- Retrieve an abbreviated value from a shorthand instance
-- Construct a new entity instance from a complete set of property values
+- We must be able to construct a new entity instance from a complete set of property values
+- We must be able to retrieve an abbreviated value from a shorthand instance
-- Construct a new shorthand instance from an abbreviated value.
+- We must be able to construct a new shorthand instance from an abbreviated value.

 Case classes are quite convenient things for fulfilling the requirements we have.
-They also seem quite natural for modeling out a domain.
+They also seem a natural choice for modeling out a domain.
 We chose to start with them for these reasons.

 TODO: link to discussions page for "please let us know" remarks throughout the user man